j-quelly/gscp/readme.md

 - [x] validation messages are still not verbose enough for front-end devs [11/6/2016]
 - [x] improve validation error responses [11/7/2016]
-- [ ] come up with needed roles, permissions and apply to route middleware
+- [ ] come up with needed roles, permissions and apply to route or controller middleware
 - [ ] update tests to include test crud roles & permissions

 ### Books